 Ivory, silver, gold and bronze votive offerings, including extraordinary shields and jewelry, have been found.
 Of course, none remain in the cave, but you can see many of these treasures in the Archeological Museum of Heraklion.

 From December through May, the summit of Mount Ida is covered with snow.
-The slopes were once rich woodland but little remains, except in patches near some villages.
+The slopes were once rich woodland but little remains, except in patches near some villages in Crete.

 Hiking those exposed slopes in summer is hot, thirsty work.
 The area is best explored in a guided tour that will cover the history, mythology and current life of its people.